How to build a marketplace: A quick-start guide

 • Inventory management

-In a marketplace, individual sellers manage the inventory and the marketplace platform itself does not own any of the inventory.
+In a physical goods marketplace, individual sellers manage the inventory and the marketplace platform itself does not own any of the inventory.
 In contrast, a traditional ecommerce site often manages its own inventory and supply chain.
 One exception is the dropshipping model, which is a retail fulfillment method where a store sells products without keeping the items in stock, instead purchasing the product from a third party and having it shipped directly to the customer.

 • Price competition